-Table of Contents: The report must contain a table of contents and each appendix item to also be titled and in 11 or 12 point font.
-Indented quotations of more than three lines are single spaced.
+Table of Contents: The report must contain a table of contents and each appendix item to also be titled and appropriately using APA referencing system.
+Plagiarism and Collusion will not be tolerated in this report.
+There are a range of penalties which will be applied if a student is found to have plagiarised.